TanerArslan/TanerArslan/README.md

 - 🤔 &nbsp; analyzing big omics data in cancer research and develop new methods & algorithms using bioinformatics, machine and statistical learning to understand cancer better.

+- 🤓 &nbsp; building end-to-end machine learning pipelines to automate the workflow of the predictive model.

 - 🔭  &nbsp; I’m currently working on personalized treatment predictions using multi-layer omics data.

 - 🌱 &nbsp; I’m currently learning and interested in deep learning methods to lighten the dark side of the cancer biology.